AKeeganDev/Capstone_1/README.md

-# Portfolio
+# Microverse Capstone Project

 > This Repo is my Capstone Project.
 The purpose of this project is to test my skills with CSS, HTML, and Javascript

 Specific tasks include:

--Utilizing Flexbox to organize the structure structure and layout of my HTML elements, setting backgrounds, using image files, using custom fonts, utilizing Javascript
+-Utilizing Flexbox to organize the structure structure and layout of my HTML elements, setting backgrounds, using image files, using custom fonts, utilizing Javascript DOM manipulation

+## License & misc.

+Original design idea by Cindy Shin in Behance: (https://www.behance.net/adagio07) link to lisence of design: (https://creativecommons.org/licenses/by-nc/4.0/legalcode)

 ## Built With